 According to Wikipedia, pinky promise is the entwining of the pinkies of two people to signify that a promise has been made.

 This led me to a quote in my head about waiting.
 And that is, “Anything worth having is truly worthy waiting.”
 There is a time for everything.
-I have to wait for the right time for us to get married.
+I have to wait for the right time to get married.
 Because it is also me who set the standards that, in the future when I get married, I promise myself that me and my future husband should be together after the wedding.
 I will be back.
 I will come home for good, definitely.
 But I need to wait for the right time.
 While waiting, I will study, acquire experiences, get myself ready and sufficient for when the times comes that I have to go back to the Philippines to settle for good, I am mentally, emotionally, physically and financially ready and equipped to use my learnings in London to build a better life in the Philippines.
 I believe in my heart that there’s a lot of opportunities in my country.
 I will improve myself, build my confidence through speaking and remove my naivety that I still have even though I am already approaching my 30s.
 I know I have a lot of potentials, I just have to develop them and push myself to believe in myself.

 What will I do with the opportunity handed to me?
 I know I should use this to help and inspire others who are also dreaming in the small town, urban area or in their dark room at night.
 I have told myself, I don’t want to change.
 Living in a first world city, living a good life, sometimes it is inevitable to want to keep up with the trend and lifestyle.
 But I want to keep the simplicity in me.